Robot-Nav/Opti-MPPI/README.md

 ## 1. Project Overview

 A decoupled implementation of the MPPI (Model Predictive Path Integral) controller extracted from the ROS2 Nav2 framework, written in **C++17** and adapted for the ROS1 environment.
 The core controller has **no dependencies** on Nav2 infrastructure (rclcpp, nav2\_core, nav2\_costmap\_2d, pluginlib, etc.), requiring only standard C++17 and the header-only `xtensor` numerical library.
-Combined with the RC-ESDF algorithm, it integrates RC-ESDF's precise collision detection and analytical gradient queries as an obstacle avoidance critic term in MPPI, improving the flexibility and smoothness of dynamic obstacle avoidance for arbitrarily shaped robots.
+Combined with the RC-ESDF algorithm, it builds a zoned collision detection mechanism based on RC-ESDF's precise distance queries.
+In the risk zone, RC-ESDF's analytical gradient is used to bias MPPI sampling, guiding candidate trajectories to expand toward safer regions and improving the flexibility and smoothness of dynamic obstacle avoidance for arbitrarily shaped robots.

 ### 1.1 Core Positioning

 - **Framework Agnostic**: No dependency on ROS2/Nav2 lifecycle nodes, Costmap2D, pluginlib, or other infrastructure — embeddable into any C++ project
 - **LIDAR Native**: Directly uses laser point clouds as obstacle input, building a local BFS grid distance field for fast distance queries without relying on global costmaps.
 The local distance field replaces Nav2-MPPI's costmap dependency, decoupling obstacle detection from centralized global layers to a robot-centric perception loop.
-This distance field module can further integrate RC-ESDF (Robot-Centric Euclidean Signed Distance Field), which precomputes signed distance fields offline centered on the robot, supporting precise collision detection and analytical gradient queries for arbitrary polygon footprints.
+This distance field module can further integrate RC-ESDF (Robot-Centric Euclidean Signed Distance Field), which precomputes signed distance fields offline centered on the robot, supporting precise distance queries and zoned collision detection for arbitrary polygon footprints.
+In the risk zone, its analytical gradient can be used to bias MPPI sampling and guide candidate trajectories toward safer regions.
 It offers significant advantages in narrow-space navigation and non-circular robot obstacle avoidance.
 See [SA-MPPI: Real-time Trajectory Optimization for Arbitrarily Shaped Robots Based on RC-ESDF](https://blog.csdn.net/qq_56908984/article/details/160439414) for details.
 - **Lightweight Deployment**: Depends only on xtensor, simple compilation, suitable for embedded and real-time scenarios
 - **Feature Complete**: Retains the core algorithm logic of Nav2 MPPI with several practical enhancements